FailAcademy/learning/adp-london/_projects/01b-node-and-db.md

 Continue working on your Boomtown by adding the server-side components.
 Once completed, your project should have a functioning user login (with protected routes) and allow users to share new items.

-Your project must include a server (Node/Express/GraphQL), a connected database (PostgreSQL), a connected client (React), and form with submit and data validation (Redux-Form), and user authentication (Firebase).
+Your project must include a server (Node/Express/GraphQL), a connected database (Postgres), a connected client (React), and form with submit and data validation (Redux-Form), and user authentication (Firebase).

 ## Requirements